contentful/forma-36/MIGRATION.md

 ### Workbench

-Workbench in version 4 got moved into a separate package, but since we would like to deprecate this component, we don't include it in the main package.
-In order to use this component, you need to install it from a separate package:
+In version 4, Workbench got moved into a separate package.
+Because this component will eventually be deprecated, we did not include it in the main package.
+To use this component you must install it from a separate package:

 ```bash
 npm install @contentful/f36-workbench